Yarin35/palindrome_checker_html_js/README.md

 if it's ❎ a palindrome the screen will shake but it's ✔️ a palindrome you'll have a green notification

-here is a list of palindrome absudely long to proove it hasn't been hardcoded :
+here is a list of palindrome absurdely long to proove it hasn't been hardcoded :

     Abba
     Aibohphobia